sotojuan2/cfk-control-plane-argocd/readme.md

 argocd login localhost:8080
 argocd app create -f cfk_confluent_cloud.yaml
 ```
+### Validate
+1. Navigate to topic.
+Now you can see a new topic has created ('demo-topic-1')
+2. Navigate to stream governance.
+New subject has created('demo-topic-1-value').

 ## Deploy a new ArgoCD App for CP

+### Create a new App

 Login in argo UI and add a new application.
 Copy and paste the following yaml.